elliottperryman/OT-redistricting/README.md

     * figure out how to convert to flat earth
     * figure out the right projections (seems hard as projection depends on location)
  * I think I should start the centroids by sampling from population(X)
+ * the centers should be plotted as well